Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Experiments and Analysis

 \subsection{Main Results}

 Tables~\ref{tab:qwen_main_results} and~\ref{tab:ds_main_results} detail the reasoning performance of LLMs across various benchmarks.

-\paragraph{Performance gains concentrate on hard tasks.} Section~\ref{sec:info_theory} suggests that entropy-aware credit is most impactful when reasoning chains involve numerous high-entropy decisions.
+\paragraph{Performance gains concentrate on hard tasks.} Section~\ref{sec:info_theory} frames entropy as a necessary-condition signal for where large hindsight shifts can reside, rather than an estimator of token credit itself.
+Harder reasoning tasks contain more uncertain branch points, giving the signed-capacity proxy more opportunities to correct the uniform reward broadcast in GRPO.
 Accordingly, \modelname achieves its most significant gains on demanding benchmarks.
 On \texttt{Qwen2.5-Math-7B}, it reaches 39.8 Avg@$32$ on AIME24 (vs.\ DAPO 35.7, EntroAdv 36.8) and posts the highest aggregate score of 48.6\%.
 This trend persists on \texttt{DeepScaleR-1.5B-8k} with longer reasoning traces (up to 24k tokens), where \modelname secures a 57.0\% aggregate despite increased optimization difficulty~\cite{DBLP:journals/corr/abs-2502-03373}.
-It also maintains competitive performance on partially saturated benchmarks (AMC, MATH), where credit assignment is less of a bottleneck.
+It also maintains competitive performance on partially saturated benchmarks (AMC, MATH), where fewer uncertain branch points make credit assignment a less dominant bottleneck.

-\paragraph{Accuracy and diversity improve jointly.} Our four-quadrant analysis (Section~\ref{sec:decompose_token_effect}) reveals that high-entropy positive updates drive exploration, whereas high-entropy negative updates prune errors.
-Tables~\ref{tab:qwen_main_results} and~\ref{tab:ds_main_results} show simultaneous improvements in both $\text{Avg@}k$ and $\text{Pass@}k$.
-In contrast, baselines like DAPO often sacrifice $\text{Avg@}k$ to boost $\text{Pass@}k$, indicating that biased credit assignment trades accuracy for diversity rather than enhancing both.
+\paragraph{Accuracy and diversity improve jointly.} Our four-quadrant analysis (Section~\ref{sec:decompose_token_effect}) reveals that PHR and NHR interventions improve different parts of the Avg/Pass profile without directly observing latent token credit.
+Tables~\ref{tab:qwen_main_results} and~\ref{tab:ds_main_results} show that HAPO improves the Avg/Pass profile relative to GRPO across the two model settings.
+In contrast, baselines like DAPO often sacrifice $\text{Avg@}k$ to boost $\text{Pass@}k$, showing how less targeted update rules can trade accuracy for diversity rather than enhancing both.